top of page

 Theodore Stripling:

 Theo Stripling is a school counselor and Licensed Clinical Professional Counselor in Chicago, IL.
 He received his master’s in counseling at Wake Forest University in 2012, currently working as a high school counselor.
-Recently, he has been implementing creative interventions around anger and anxiety in clinical and independent school settings.
 He is passionate about practitioner-focused research, publishing his first article on attendance interventions in 2019.
 Other research interests are Gestalt approaches for children, school policies for equitable practices, and best practices for supporting anxious students.
-He is currently on research teams at the Metropolitan Educational Research Consortium exploring equity issues for gifted and AP programs.
-Theo enjoys playing soccer, guitar, and watching college football… GO DAWGS!
+He is currently on research teams at the Metropolitan Educational Research Consortium, exploring mental health training for teachers.
+Theo enjoys playing soccer, guitar, and watching college football… Go DAWGS!

 Location: ONLINE (Live Webinar)